swarminglogic/tiny-hello/README.md

 # Example usage

-docker run -d -p :80 swalog/tiny-hello
+`docker run -d -p 8190:80 swalog/tiny-hello`

+`curl localhost:8190`

+`curl localhost:8190/nweb.log`

 # Server log files

-These are available through he container log output, as well as the endpoint at `<yourservice>/nweb.log`
+These are available through he container log output, as well as the endpoint at `<yourservice>/nweb.log` hosted by the container.

 # Built using: